-4.11 Internal green spaces are a key component of maintain the quality of life in the village.
-Villagers identified several open and green spaces as of special important along with the neighbourhood area's footpaths, tranquillity, hedges and views of the surrounding landscape.
+4.11 Internal green spaces are a key component of what helps to maintain the quality of life in the village.
+Villagers identified several open and green spaces as of special importance along with the neighbourhood area's footpaths, tranquillity, hedges, and views of the surrounding landscape.